-18.3.17.
 Workstations using USB softphones, webcams and similar sound and video devices

-Adding softphones and webcams to a whitelist of allowed USB devices on a workstation will assist with restricting access to only authorised devices, and allowing the SOE to maintain defences against removable media storage and other unauthorised USB devices.
+Adding softphones and webcams to an allow list of allowed USB devices on a workstation will assist with restricting access to only authorised devices, and allowing the SOE to maintain defences against removable media storage and other unauthorised USB devices.

 18.3.17.C.01.
-ControlSystem Classification(s): All Classifications; Compliance: SHOULD [CID:3777]
+Control System Classifications(s): All Classifications; Compliance: Should [CID:3777]